MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 * Developer must own the data source or have recorded permission from the owner of the data source to develop a connector for it.
 * Developer must sign an NDA
 * Developer must sign a business partner agreement with our team
-  * This is different from a Microsoft Partner agreement.
-This agreement addresses terms of making your connector code available to us for use in the relevant products.
-We will sign this when we kick off the process.
+  * The business partner agreement is different from a Microsoft Partner agreement.
+The agreement addresses terms of making your connector code available to us for use in the relevant products.
+We will sign the agreement when we kick off the process.
 * Data source must not be an internal only data source

 ### Artifacts
 * PBIX file
   * Report should contain one or more queries to test each item in their navigation table
-  * If you don't have a set schema (as an example, databases), we suggest you have a query for each 'type' of table you're concerned with.
+  * If you don't have a set schema (as an example, databases), you should include a query for each 'type' of table you're concerned with.
 * .mez file
-  * This .mez file should follow style standards.
+  * The .mez file should follow style standards.
 For example, use Product.mez rather than Product_PowerBI_Connector.mez.
 * Test account
-  * This test account will be reused whenever we're troubleshooting or certifying updates, so if you have a persistent test account it would be best to find a way to share this.
+  * The test account will be reused whenever we're troubleshooting or certifying updates, so if you have a persistent test account it would be best to find a way to share this.
 * Link to external dependencies (ODBC drivers, for example).
 * Documentation on how to use the connector if needed